 Reckless Driving Charges Based on Excessive Speed

-A lot of Washington reckless driving charges are based on an allegation of excessive speed.
+A lot of Washington Vehicular assault charges are based on an allegation of excessive speed.
 It is not uncommon for the Washington State Patrol to arrest drivers for reckless driving for going over 90 miles per hour on the interstate.
 In the past, prosecuting attorneys were able to have juries instructed that they can infer recklessness based on excessive speed alone.
 However, such instructions have been ruled unconstitutional.
 When determining if traveling at high speed amounts to reckless driving, jurors often look at the weather conditions, lighting conditions, the type of car, and how many other vehicles were on the road.
 What might be reckless on a state route might not amount to recklessness on the interstate.
 Speaking on a cell phone can also be a contributing factor.

 How reckless driving relates to Other Charges